Meteor-Community-Packages/meteor-collection2/README.md

 To skip adding automatic values, set the `getAutoValues` option to `false` when you call `insert` or `update`.
 This works only in server code.

+## Inserting or Updating Bypassing Collection2 Entirely

+Even if you skip all validation and cleaning, Collection2 will still do some object parsing that can take a long time for a large document.
+To bypass this, set the `bypassCollection2` option to `true` when you call `insert` or `update`.
+This works only in server code.

 ## Additional SimpleSchema Options

 In addition to all the other schema validation options documented in the